harveyslash/Deep-Image-Analogy-PyTorch/README.md

 Deep-Image-Analogy
 ==============================

 Unofficial,PyTorch version of Deep Image Analogy.https://arxiv.org/abs/1705.01088.
 This project focuses on documentation of the project , and simplifying the structure.
 A blog post on it is coming soon.

+## This Project uses python3.6 and Cuda

+### To Install Dependencies:
+be in the root directory and run `pip install -r requirements.txt`

+### To run project:
+cd into src , and run `python Deep-Img-Analogy.py INPUT_IMG_A INPUT_IMG_BB OUTPUT_IMG`

 Project Organization